RADIS: Remote Attestation of Distributed IoT Services: Preliminaries

-In order to achieve all security properties described above, our attestation scheme requires the following components. \begin{itemize} \item \textbf{Signature scheme:} A signature scheme is a pair of algorithms: a signature algorithm $sig()$ and a verification algorithm $vrfsig()$.
-The signature algorithm $\sigma \gets sig(sk;m)$ takes as input a message $m$ and a secret signing key $sk$ and outputs a signature $\sigma$.
-The verification algorithm $\{0,1\} \gets vrfsig(pk; m, \sigma)$ verifies whether $\sigma$ is valid or invalid on input of a message $m$, a signature $\sigma$, and a public verification key $pk$. \item \textbf{Message authentication code:} A Message Authentication code (MAC) is a pair of polynomial time algorithms $signMac()$ and $verifyMac()$ such that $\mu \gets signMac(k;m)$ outputs a MAC tag $\mu$ on input of $m$ and $k$, and $\{0,1\} \gets verifyMac(k;m, \mu)$ verifies $\mu$ on input of $m$ and $k$. \item \textbf{Graph hashing:} A Control Flow Graph represents the legitimate execution flows of a given software.
-For instance, Figure \ref{hashing_controlflow} depicts two valid execution flows: $N_1 \rightarrow N_2 \rightarrow N_4$ and $N_1 \rightarrow N_3 \rightarrow N_4$, where each graph node $N_1$ .. $N_4$ denotes a software instruction.
+\textbf{Graph hashing.} A Control Flow Graph represents the legitimate execution flows of a given software.
+For instance, \autoref{hashing_controlflow} depicts two valid execution flows: $N_1 \rightarrow N_2 \rightarrow N_4$ and $N_1 \rightarrow N_3 \rightarrow N_4$, where each graph node $N_1$ .. $N_4$ denotes a software instruction or a group of uninterrupted sequences of instructions, i.e., basic blocks.
 We borrow the hash engine from C-FLAT, which associates each valid execution flow of a single device with a unique hash value, computing $H_{l}$ = $Hash(H_{l-1}, N_l)$.
-For example, Figure \ref{hashing_controlflow} shows $H_{2}$ = $Hash(H_{1}, N_2)$, and the final hash value $H_{4}$ represents the hash value for each of the two legitimate execution flows.

-\item \textbf{Device requirements:} Each device deployed in a distributed service is equipped with a trusted anchor $TA_i$.
-A trust anchor is a lightweight hardware component which provides an isolated measurement engine.
-This trusted component cannot be disabled or modified by non-physical means. \end{itemize}